About Vector Etch

 Find them on Instagram to see their artwork.

 Charlee is our early morning laser machine operator.
 She spends each morning processing jobs through the laser machines with ease and an exceptional attention to detail, and expertly packing all of your orders.
 She also assists in social media, creating content, filming creative stories, reels and photographing products.
 Charlee has a strong creative background and enjoys making macramé, drawing, playing guitar and creating new acrylic pieces.
 We’ve found Charlee to be a very fast learner and a delightfully enthusiastic person to have around the studio.

 Find her on Instagram to browse her lovely collection of laser-cut jewellery.

-Molly is our evening laser machine operator, who works alongside our team to keep things working smoothly, and getting through all of your orders whilst also helping out with other small studio tasks wherever is needed.
-They are great at creative problem-solving and helping us to improve all facets of our business.
-They are a non-binary and queer creative, who outside of VE works mainly with analog film photography and collages.
-They also have a huge interest in occult knowledge with a focus on tarot, oracle and astrology.
+Molly is our evening laser machine operator.
+They manage all our beautiful swatches and loves completing orders for our sister company My Little Acrylic Shop.
+They work alongside our team to keep things working smoothly, getting through all of your orders, whilst also helping out with other small studio tasks wherever is needed.
+They are great at creative problem-solving, keeping the studio organised, and helping us to improve all facets of our business.
+They are a non-binary and queer creative, who outside of VE loves giving themself tattoos, working with analog film photography, and creating collages with gold leaf.

 View their beautiful art via Instagram

 Isaac is a designer and laser machine operator here at Vector Etch.
 Isaac studies Industrial Design and Interactive Visual Design.
 With interests in the digital medium and sustainable solutions, Isaac has worked on projects through uni ranging from a large scale redesign of the BNE Airport to creating sewing kits and programs to upskill people experiencing homelessness.
 Analog film photography is a part of Isaac’s spare time where he develops and prints as a side project.